roderick-bishop11/projects/Personal Website/README.md

 # Personal website project (try #2)

+You can view the current version of the website [here](https://roderick-bishop11.github.io/codingProjects/)

 ## Project overview

 This project is a self-led foray into the web-dev territory.
 My University does not offer courses on this topic currently but I still wanted to build a website, at least a static one